Express Portals

 On the main Express Portal configuration page, there are several tools immediately available, including:

-1. Edit: Alter any of the Express Portal's settings, as described above.
+1. Edit Portal: Alter any of the Express Portal's settings, as described in the previous section.

 Embed_Portal.png